wix/stylable/packages/stylable-webpack-plugin/README.md

 # Stylable webpack plugin
-The Stylable webpack plugin (for webpack v4) serves as the main build utility for **[Stylable](https://stylable.io)*.
-It supports both a development and production mode providing flexability through configuration.
+The Stylable webpack plugin (for webpack v4) is the main build utility for **[Stylable](https://stylable.io)**.
+It supports both development and production modes providing various configurations that can be tweaked according to your specific needs.

-It enables loading of Stylable files (`.st.css`) within your project or imported from a 3rd party source (for example, NPM).
+It enables loading of Stylable files (`.st.css`) from your local projects or imported from a 3rd party source (for example, NPM node modules).

-This plugin works by transforming all Stylable files into JavaScript modules with CSS rendering capabilities.
+The plugin works by transforming all Stylable files into JavaScript modules with CSS rendering capabilities.
-In practice, every bundle will have a `Stylable bootstrap module` entrypoint that will be responsible for loading all of the transformed modules and render them onto the DOM.
-It orders the CSS by keeping track of the depth of each module by resolving their dependencies and component dependencies.
+In practice, every bundle will have a `stylable-bootstrap-module` entrypoint that is responsible for loading all of the transformed modules and rendering them onto the DOM.
+It orders the CSS, keeping track of the depth of each module by resolving their dependencies and component dependencies.
 This allows us to load dynamic stylable modules with overrides and render them in the correct order.

 ## Stylable bootstrap module
 The `stylable-bootstrap-module` is a generated module injected to the bundle entry that ensures all Stylable modules are injected into the runtime renderer.